AndyJames11/First-Project/README.md

 -   Images used have been scaled down in order to reduce load times.
 Original photos are 25-50% higher resolution than the ones used in the website.
 Also converted image type to .webp which helps speed up loading time.
 -   Deferred loading of AwesomeFont script using **async** which increases loading speed of the website.
 -   Preloaded images as a priority to further reduce load times.
--   Use of Chrome's built in Lighthouse feature to check performance of each page ensuring over 95% performance on all pages.
+-   Use of Chrome's built in Lighthouse feature to check performance of each page ensuring over 95% performance on all pages on Desktop, and 85% on Mobile (Gallery page is lower performance due to large videos being embedded).
 -   "Lazy" loading of images on Gallery page to ensure high performance.

 ### Code Testing using W3 Validation Service for [HTML](https://validator.w3.org/#validate_by_input) and [CSS](https://jigsaw.w3.org/css-validator/#validate_by_input)